Cost of Living in Kenya 2026: Nairobi and Beyond

 Monthly Food, Utilities, and Household Expenses

-Once you’ve settled on housing, your monthly groceries, utilities and everyday bills will shape how far your salary stretches.
-For monthly living, basic groceries run about $80–$150 per person; eating out at local spots costs $3–$5, while nicer restaurants are around $10.
+Once you have settled on housing, your monthly groceries, utilities and everyday bills will shape how far your salary stretches.
+Basic groceries run about $80–$150 per person.
+Eating out at local spots costs $3–$5, while nicer restaurants are around $10.

 Transportation and Commuting Costs